 The Encore GX Essence has a 115-volt a/c outlet on the center console, allowing you to recharge a laptop or run small household appliances without special adapters that can break or get misplaced.
 The Kicks doesn’t offer a house-current electrical outlet.

-The Encore GX Essence’s optional Automatic Parking Assist can parallel park by itself.
+The Encore GX Essence’s optional Automatic Parking Assist can parallel park or back into a parking spot by itself, starting and stopping automatically, with the driver only responsible for switching from reverse to drive.
 The Kicks doesn’t offer an automated parking system.

 The Buick Encore outsold the Nissan Kicks by 76% during 2019.